MMf-mmf/noShvitzFrontEnd/README.md

-<h1> this site is under development and receives weekly updates as of 07/19/2021</h1>
+<h1> this site is under development and receives weekly updates from 07/19/2021 through 09/02/2021</h1>

 Description: App was created for an organization which distributes food at steeply discounted prices for educters.